 Question: If Jude Law as Vasily Zaytsev is the protagonist, then why is Joseph Fiennes the first-billed actor of the movie?

 Answer: For the same reason Marlon Brando and Gene Hackman were top billed in Superman.
 He was a bigger name and his agent was able to negotiate a better deal.

-New this month Answer: They almost share the same amount of screen time, but Jude Law is a tad younger and Joseph was coming off a very successful 'Shakespeare in Love' as well as 'Elizabeth'.
+Answer: They almost share the same amount of screen time, but Jude Law is a tad younger and Joseph was coming off a very successful 'Shakespeare in Love' as well as 'Elizabeth'.
 He was a more marketable actor at the time.

 Question: What are the rifles that Jude Law and Ed Harris use in this film?